seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/19-Enterprise-Architecture.md

 You have reached the conclusion of your architectural masterclass.
 This project is now a complete **Engineering Reference Blueprint**.

 Should you choose to proceed to the final step—**The Reference Repository Blueprint**—you will be creating the "Engine Room" manual: a structural guide for the monorepo, deployment scripts, schema definitions, and onboarding documentation that would allow any engineer to spin up this entire ecosystem from scratch.

-**Would you like to generate this final Reference Repository Blueprint, or would you like to perform a final review of the entire system as a singular "Master Summary"?**